 Aquafaba has actually been around for about 2 years.
 If you haven’t heard of it yet, it’s basically chickpea or bean water, whisked with a hand mixer, which then turns into a white fluffy mixture, resembling beaten egg whites.
 It serves as an egg replacement and it can be used in many recipes like meringues and this vegan eggnog.
 It’s a weird magic trick and the guys that discovered this are absolute geniuses.
-You can read more about it on the official aquafaba website.

 In search of the perfect Aquafaba source